Shritish/Gleipnir/README.md

 - **WHY?**
     *  It's faster.
 How much faster?
 System dependant.
 Run the benchmarks, or use your own testing.
     *  It only uses stack memory internally.
-Nothing is put on the heal except what is output. (less memory usage)
+Nothing is put on the heap except what is output. (less memory usage)
     *  There is no internal buffer, no extra (heap) memory (native or otherwise) is used, only stack.*
     *  You can extend or modify its functionality through the source code.
     *  It has options for how to handle the delimiters in the output.